Still using Excel? Here’s why old isn’t always gold

 Communicating ROI and other key performance metrics is going to be expected moving forward, and Forbes explains why these spreadsheets are causing a huge disconnect.
 These sheets are not only difficult to analyze and share, but data is often hidden and lost.
 Excel allows users to view large sums of raw data at once, and with this high volume of data it becomes seemingly more difficult to interpret and decide the best course of action.
 When these sheets are updated, historical data is lost and organizations fail to recognize significant trends over time.

 Are you still using excel for accounting?
-Learn about our streamlined, secure solutions here.
+Learn about our streamlined, secure accounting solutions today.